Home

 What do your basic needs amount to each month?

-Monthly Spending Budget
+Frugal Living Spending Budget

-$1000? $2000? $3000?
-Whatever it is, add $150-$200 to the amount.
-There’s your monthly spending budget.
-Which means you have upto $200 to spend on whatever you want after you’ve paid off your monthly bills.
+When you have a number, add $150-$200 to the amount.
+The total amount will be your monthly spending budget.
+This means you have up to $200 to spend on whatever you want after paying off your monthly bills.

 The rest of the money goes into savings.
 Soon you will discover how much you can actually save towards your retirement nest egg.
 Make this a habit and saving money will become second nature.

-This technique will teach you to cut your spending.
 Stay away from reckless spending and managing your lifestyle in retirement becomes a snap.

 It will seem tough at the beginning.
 Most lifestyle changes are.
-But wise spending habits get you out of debt and
+But wise spending habits get you out of debt and keep you out of debt.

-Don't have an IRA or 401K?
 Find out how you can still take control of your retirement.
 Use these easy-to-follow retirement planning tips to retire secure.

 Cheap Living is about smart choices.
 Learn the basics and you'll be on the road to a fulfilling retirement paradise.